SalaudeenTaofeek/King-County-Washington-House-/README.md

 ### Tools
 - Python for Analysis
-- Power Bi for Visualizatiob
+- Power Bi for Visualization

 ### Data Overview with Python on Jupyter Nootbook.